themrleon/rpi-experiments/README.md

 In essence, the framebuffer is the most basic way to control a display in Linux, making it critical for embedded and minimalist systems where performance and simplicity are paramount.

 # Userland
-Userland was mentioned in the GPU section, so let's run the GPU demos and see what it's capable of:
+Userland was mentioned in the GPU section, let's run the demos and finally see the GPU in action:
 ```bash
 $ git clone https://github.com/raspberrypi/userland
 $ cd userland